Clarissa Doutherd

 Bry'Ana Wallace

 I, Bry’Ana Wallace, am a resident of the Bay Area and a mother to a 3-year-old son.
 With a professional background in the nail industry!
 Aside from that I have dedicated myself to advocating for housing rights since 2021 through my involvement with Moms 4 Housing.
 Since September 2023, I have actively engaged in community outreach by personally visiting households in various neighborhoods alongside PVO.
-The matter of childcare reform holds great significance to me, as it provides an opportunity to advocate for the well-being of my own child and inspire others to do the same for their children.
+The matter of child care reform holds great significance to me, as it provides an opportunity to advocate for the well-being of my own child and inspire others to do the same for their children.

 Marcela Munoz